RagtimeGal/blog/content/Books/The Zoologist's Guide to the Galaxy.md

 ---
-title: The Zoologist's Guide to the Galaxy
+title: "The Zoologist's Guide to the Galaxy"
 enableToc: true
 tags:
  - reading/notes